Order-4 dodecahedral honeycomb

 In hyperbolic geometry, the order-4 dodecahedral honeycomb is one of four compact regular space-filling tessellations (or honeycombs) of hyperbolic 3-space.
 With Schläfli symbol {5,3,4}, it has four dodecahedra around each edge, and 8 dodecahedra around each vertex in an octahedral arrangement.
 Its vertices are constructed from 3 orthogonal axes.
 Its dual is the order-5 cubic honeycomb.
+The order-4 dodecahedral honeycomb has the lowest sectional curvature relative to cell edge length of the regular hyperbolic tessellations in 3-space.

 Description

 The dihedral angle of a regular dodecahedron is ~116.6°, so it is impossible to fit 4 of them on an edge in Euclidean 3-space.
 However in hyperbolic space a properly-scaled regular dodecahedron can be scaled so that its dihedral angles are reduced to 90 degrees, and then four fit exactly on every edge.